Toronto

 Mount Royal Park

-Hike or bike to the Kondiaronk Lookout for a panoramic view of the city skyline.
+Hike to the Kondiaronk Lookout for panoramic views.
 Designed by the same architect as New York's Central Park.

 3